 Was looking for an alternative for OneNote, so I found it here.
 I like how simple the interface is and the UI is very simple.
 It's good for what it is, but there is no sorting/topic system which makes it difficult to find specific notes for specific topics.
 Other than that, it's a good note system.

-Simplenote might be a bit more popular than Xournal++.
-We know about 78 links to it since March 2021 and only 54 links to Xournal++.
+Based on our record, Simplenote should be more popular than Xournal++.
+It has been mentiond 83 times since March 2021.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 I've been using Xournalpp[1] for many years, highlighting books as I read them, adding in text/hand drawn annotations in whitespaces if necessary.
 Unlike other PDF readers/annotators, it saves a separate file, so the original PDF is untouched.
 It can also export the annotated PDF as a new PDF with highlights and annotations.
-Obsidian[2] also has PDF support, where you can open a markdown document side by side with... - Source: Hacker News / 5 months ago
+Obsidian[2] also has PDF support, where you can open a markdown document side by side with... - Source: Hacker News / over 1 year ago

 Currently, I am trying to build a small open source NLP project for which I first find text on a page and then translate it; see the current project state here: https://github.com/PellelNitram/xournalpp_htr.
 The purpose of this project is to make handwritten text in Xournal++ searchable for all users.
-Source: 8 months ago
+Source: over 1 year ago

 First of all, I don't want to install Latex, but since my note taking app requires it, I feel like I don't have any alternative.
 I was wondering if I needed to download TexLive or if there were any other options for me.
 I am taking physics notes and I don't want anything other than basic text editing (superscript, subscript, symbols for physics equations and basic math stuff), is there a way I don't have to...
-Source: about 1 year ago
+Source: over 2 years ago

 xournal - Lightweight notetaking and sketching app.